i3-fbk/recourse/README.md

 # Recourse
 This is a financial planning system that generates custom plans to help users achieve their financial goals, such as getting a loan approval from a bank.
-It uses data analysis and machine learning techniques to provide tailored solutions.
+It uses  machine learning techniques to provide tailored AI based solutions.

-## Description `Short Instruction - Running the App`
+## Description `short Instruction - How Run the App`
+### For running the frontend
 It requires NodeJS >= 14.0.
 To run the code, you can follow these instructions:

-1. clone the repository by command: ``` git clone https://github.com/delaramesfahani/Recourse.git ```
+- Clone the repository by command: ``` git clone https://github.com/delaramesfahani/Recourse.git ```
-2. n the root directory of the application you can serve the app with the following commands:
+- In the root directory of the application you can serve the app with the following commands:
-- For installing the node package: ``` npm i ```
+- For installing the node packages: ``` npm install ``` or ``` npm i ```
-- To serve the application on port http://localhost:5001: ``` node server.js ```
+- To start the Front end : ``` npm start ```

-# Install the backend
+### For running the backend
 ```bash
 conda create --name recourse python=3.7
 pip install -r requirements.txt